 - Hospital Dispensing Skills

-All internationally educated pharmacy technician applicants who did not pass Parts I and II of the PEBC Qualifying Exam for pharmacy technicians on their first attempt must successfully complete bridging education to be eligible to apply for Structured Practical Training and the Jurisprudence Exam.
+All internationally educated pharmacy technician applicants who did not pass Parts I and II of the PEBC Qualifying Exam for pharmacy technicians on their first attempt must successfully complete bridging education to be eligible to apply for Structured Practical Training and the Jurisprudence, Ethics and Professionalism exam.

 College Contact: email@example.com